 - There are two types of blockchain – permission-less and permissioned.
 Bitcoin is the most well-known example of a permission-less, public blockchain network in which anyone can participate.
 Permissioned solutions are governed by a consortium that defines the rules to get in.

 - The smart contracts reside on top of the ledger.
 They are a digital translation of a contract.
 AXA Fizzy is a perfect illustration; if your plane is more than two hours late, the smart contract will automatically compensate you.

-It is still an emerging technology but it has high potential for use in business areas such as payments, recording transactions, and strengthening trust, which quickly places it beyond the pioneering areas of FinTech and digital commerce.
+- Still an emerging technology, it has high potential for use in business areas such as payments, recording transactions, and strengthening trust – which quickly places it in a league beyond the pioneering areas of “FinTech” and digital commerce.

-Increased data security, privacy, and auditability, all crucial with data protection regulations such as GDPR becoming tighter every day in the digital world
+- Increased data security, privacy, and auditability – all crucial with data protection regulations (such as the GDPR) becoming tighter every day in our increasingly digital world.

-Disrupting the way businesses exchange value and assets, enforce contracts, and share data across industries, potentially opening op entirely new business models
+- Disrupting the way businesses exchange value and assets, enforce contracts, and share data across industries, potentially opening up entirely new business models.